Realignment Osteotomy

 2 weeks

-The wound dressings will be removed and the wound will be reviewed to ensure it has healed.
+The wound dressings will be removed, and the wound will be reviewed to ensure it has healed.
 The sutures will be removed at this stage.
-Crutches are to be used with weight-bearing till 4 weeks after the operation.
+Crutches are to be used for weight-bearing until 4 weeks after the operation.

 8 weeks